Pupil Services and Special Education

 Questions or comments should be directed to Dr. Sherry Campbell, Director of Pupil Services at scampbell@yssd.org.

-In August 2023, a memo was sent from the Pennsylvania Department of Education (PDE) to all LEAs regarding a change in the age of eligibility for free and appropriate public education.
+In August 2023, the Pennsylvania Department of Education (PDE) sent a memo to all LEAs about a change to the age of eligibility for free and appropriate public education.
 The memo states...

 Effective no later than September 5, 2023, all students entitled to FAPE and all of the rights and procedural safeguards under the Individuals with Disabilities Education Act (IDEA) and Chapter 14 of Title 22 of the Pennsylvania Code may remain enrolled in public school until they turn 22 years of age.
 This includes students who turned 21 and exited during or after the 2022-2023 school term.